JeremyRand/namecoin.org/contribute/index.md

 ## Run a DNS seed

 DNS seeds help Namecoin users find peers.
 You can run a DNS seed via [dnsseeder](https://github.com/gombadi/dnsseeder) (use the `namecoin.json` config file).
 Typical bandwidth usage is approximately 2.5 MB per day.
+Please consider running a DNS seed on both IPv4 and IPv6.
 If you've set up a DNS seed, let us know so we can add it to the client.

 ## Run an ElectrumX server